YingqianWang/LF-Image-SR/README.md

 * [**Yulan Guo**](http://yulanguo.cn/) ([yulan.guo@nudt.edu.cn](yulan.guo@nudt.edu.cn))
 <br><br>

-## NTIRE 2024 Terms and Conditions:
+## NTIRE 2025 Terms and Conditions:
-The terms and conditions of this challenge can be viewed [here](https://codalab.lisn.upsaclay.fr/competitions/17265#learn_the_details-terms_and_conditions).
+The terms and conditions of this challenge can be viewed [here]().

 <br>